KonchakivskyiDanylo/PythonForDs/README.md

 2. **Forecasting Module**: Prepares and executes prediction models
 3. **Frontend UI**: Interaction interface for the backend

-2 and 3 will be implemented soon!
+2 and 3 will be implemented soon

 ## Prerequisites